ariya/coverage-jasmine-istanbul-karma/README.md

 and then open the code coverage report under the subdirectory `coverage`.

 The tests are executed using [PhantomJS](http://phantomjs.org).
-It is easy to add [other browsers](http://karma-runner.github.io/0.10/config/browsers.html) as well.
+It is easy to add [other browsers](http://karma-runner.github.io/0.10/config/browsers.html) as well

+Using Grunt?
+Apply [the tweak](https://github.com/ariya/coverage-jasmine-istanbul-karma/tree/grunt) and now the test becomes a task.